Cincinnati riot of 1853: Background

 Bedini was sent to America to deal with a number of disputes over church property.
-The central argument was over whether ownership of a church and its land should remain with the board of trustees appointed by the congregation or transferred to the bishop as representative of the church.
-The issue was controversial since many Protestants and liberals thought that the "Church of Rome" had no right to own property in the United States.
-Unfortunately, Bedini lacked tact and experience in diplomacy and was already despised by many Americans for his minor role in helping the pope overthrow the Roman Republic in 1849.
+The central argument was over whether ownership of a church and its land should remain with the board of trustees elected by the congregation or transferred to the Bishop as representative of the Diocese.
+The issue was controversial since many Protestants and extreme liberals thought that the "Church of Rome" had no right to own property in the United States.
+Unfortunately, Bedini lacked tact and experience in diplomacy and was already despised by many Americans for his minor role in helping the Pope Pius IX defeat the Roman Republic during the Italian revolution of 1848.

 At the time of Bedini's visit, anti-Catholic feelings were strong in Cincinnati.

-Archbishop John Purcell had alienated many people by objecting to taxing Catholics for support of public schools.
+Archbishop John Purcell had angered many non-Catholics by objecting to the taxing of Catholic parents to pay for public schools that their children did not attend.

-Hearing of Bedini's visit, the Daily Commercial printed a very unfavorable article, and the Freemen's Hochwächter started printing scurrilous articles calling him the "Butcher of Bologna".
-The nativist Know-Nothing Party singled Bedini out as a target for attack.
-The German-American "Forty Eighters" of Cincinnati were fully supported of the Nativists.
+Hearing of Bedini's visit, the Daily Commercial printed a very unfavorable article, and the Freimänner's Hochwächter started printing scurrilous articles calling him the "Butcher of Bologna".
+The nativist Know-Nothing Party also singled Bedini out as a target for attack.
+The German-American "Forty Eighters" of Cincinnati were fully supportive of the Nativists.

 However, Cincinnati's German-Americans were far from unified.
-The Dreissiger (Thirtiers), who had left Germany in the 1830s to escape political repression, were against activism, and the German Catholics defended their religion.
+The Dreissiger (Thirtiers), Liberal intellectuals who had left Germany in the 1830s to escape political repression, were against anti-Catholic activism, and the German-American Catholics believed in the defense of their religion.

 On the day of Bedini's arrival, the Hochwächter published an article that began: "Reader, dost thou know who Bedini is?
 Lo! there is blood on his hands – human blood!
 Lo! the skin will not leave his hands which at his command was flayed from Ugo Bassi!
 Lo! a murderer, a butcher of men."
 The article went on to essentially demand Bedini's assassination, appealing specifically to the Freimänner (Society of Freemen), about 1,200 men with a meeting house in the Over-the-Rhine section of the city.